tblasco/AGREDA/README.md

 ################################### OUTPUT FOLDER CONTENT ##################################

 ##### Models:

-Folder containing the different models in the different steps of the pipeline.
+Folder containing the different models generated during the different steps of the pipeline.